Equidistant-403/equidistant/backend/src/httpserver/httpserver/modules/database/BitIO API.md

 ### TABLE Friends
-Stores friend relations between users. status = 0 if the friend relation is active, and is a request otherwise. status = 1 if the request is sent but user1, and status = 2 if the request is sent by user2.
+Stores friend relations between users. status = 0 if the friend relation is active, and is a request otherwise.
+By convention, user1 is the user that created the friend request, and user2 is the user receiving the request.

 ```sql
 CREATE TABLE Friends(user1 text NOT NULL,